pdavisonreiber/jekyll-now/_posts/2018-07-11-fantastically-good-reminder-parser-for-drafts-5.md

 Otherwise, it works very similarly to Fantastical.
 Reminders can be entered in the form `Thing Tuesday 5pm !!! /p` to add a reminder called _Thing_ with a due date of Tuesday, with a reminder at 5pm that day, with high priority, and stored in my _Personal_ reminders list.
 Here are some details on how the parsing works:
 - The name of the reminder is whatever is left when the date, time, priority, and list name are removed. [^5]
 - The date and time can be entered in pretty much any normal format.
 Again, I’m using chrono.js behind the scenes here.
-Dates without times will default to having an alert at noon.
-(The reminders app does not allow due dates to be set without an alert at some time on the same day.) [^6]
+Dates without times will default to having an alert at noon.[^6]
 - Priority is optional and can be set as `!`, `!!`, or `!!!`.
 - The reminder list is set using a forward slash followed by one or more letters from the beginning of the name of the list.
 If a matching list is not found, or if no list is specified, the reminder will go into the system default reminders list.